caviyacht/SodaDungeon2Mod/readme.md

 ### Adventure UI

-- Current bonus warps
+- Sword of Space and Time bonus warps
-- Current adventure time
+- Adventure time
 - FPH/FPH-warps
   - Displays both FPH at the same time
   - Displays only a single FPH if warps have not been used
 - Gold per hour (GPH)
-  - Clicking GPH shows EPH
 - Essence per hour (EPH)
-  - Clicking EPH shows GPH
 - Stein relics per hour (RPH)
-  - Shows when a free relic has been earned
 - Stein gold find relics per hour (GFR)
-  - Shows when a free gold find relic has been earned

 ### Relic UI